 Attraction possibilities include a Frankenstein dark ride through the mad scientist's laboratory, a Dracula coaster ascending and diving from a Carpathian castle, and a Creature from the Black Lagoon boat ride through misty waterways.
 A Wolfman transformation experience using advanced projection and practical effects could create an intensely atmospheric walkthrough attraction.
 The Mummy could receive an updated version of the beloved Revenge of the Mummy coaster, maintaining its indoor coaster format whilst adding new scenes and effects.

 Britain invented gothic horror.
 From the Castle of Otranto in 1764 to Hammer Horror's Technicolor blood in the 1950s and 1960s, the genre is deeply embedded in British cultural identity.
 Universal's classic monsters — though American films — draw directly from British and European literary sources.
-Frankenstein, Dracula, the Wolfman, and the Mummy are all adaptations of British or European stories.
+Frankenstein and Dracula are based on British literary sources.
 Placing these characters in an English setting is not an import — it is a homecoming.

 The British appetite for atmospheric, slightly dark entertainment is well-documented.
 From Doctor Who to ghost tours to the enduring popularity of horror cinema, British audiences embrace the spooky and the macabre with an enthusiasm that makes a Monsters land a natural fit.
 Bedford's occasional fog and grey skies would only enhance the atmosphere — weather that is a liability elsewhere becomes an asset for a gothic horror land.

-Universal Monsters at Bedford is considered likely, particularly if the Dark Universe land at Epic Universe proves successful.
-The IP requires no licensing fees — Universal owns these characters outright — and the cultural fit with a British park is exceptional.
+Universal Monsters at Bedford is considered likely, particularly if the Dark Universe land at Epic Universe proves successful. and the cultural fit with a British park is exceptional.
 Whether it appears as a day-one land or a phase-two addition, a Universal Monsters area at Bedford would be a bold, distinctive choice that sets the park apart from every other theme park in Europe.